 Marriage in Islam involves an exchange of value and benefit between husband and wife.
 It also fulfills the purpose of providing tranquility to the soul, and raising the next generation.

-Husband and wife, both, are entitled to certain rights.
+Husband and wife, both, are have certain rights.
 An essential requirement of an Islamic marriage is the mahr or “dower”, which is money, an asset, or anything else of value that a Muslim husband must gift to his wife.
 A husband’s superiority over his wife in Islam is due, in part, to this and other routine spending that he does upon her.

 Despite her entitlement to the mahr at the time of marriage, a to-be wife or her family should not demand a high dower that is too difficult for an aspiring husband to pay.